mhguo1/TRAPD/README.md

 3) --snpformat: Format for SNPs.
 Default is "VCFID".
 Your SNPs may be defined in any one of two ways.
 If you supply the option "VCFID", then the program will use the VCF variant name in column 3 of your vcf (often rsIDs).
 Alternatively, you may supply "CHRPOSREFALT", in which case variants will be formatted as chr:pos:ref:alt (e.g., 1:1000:A:T).

 5) --bedfile: Path to a bed file for regions of interest.
-Only regions that are inside the bed file-defined regions will be kept.
+Only regions that are within the bed file-defined regions will be kept.
 If this option is not supplied, then the entire VCF will be used.
 Caution that if your chromosome names start in "chr" (e.g., "chr1"), then your bed file should be formatted similarly.

 4) --pass: Keep only PASS variants based on the "FILTER" field of your vcf